AquaticEcoDynamics/aed-marvl/README.md

 High-level systematic assessment of water quality response of to environmental factors and nutrient budgeting analysis have been developed using many of the basic functions of MARVL.
 However, these high level assessments require several pre-processing steps to prepare data for the assessment, and the configurations and pre-processing varied in different case studies.
 Therefore, there is still no straightforward script for these high level assessments.
 We have included the workflow in this document and examples scripts/outputs of the high-level assessments in the MARVL repository.
 Users of MARVL can follow the workflow and modify the scripts to produce the assessment outcomes of their studies.

 The plotting functions have been tested within several case studies, including Coorong Lagoon, Cockburn Sound, and Lake Erie, and examples are included in the current repository.
-However, MARVL is still in its developing phase.
-We are expecting feedbacks for us to improve the user experience, as well as functionalities.
+However, MARVL is still under development and please provide feedback for us to improve the user experience, as well as functionality.

 ## Repository Organisation
 - `docs`: place holder for documenting MARVL science and user instructions;